burgechris/FlightRoutes/README.md

 ## Description

-This project is an excercise to explore and analyze the airport and flight route data from the [OpenFlight website](https://openflights.org/data.html) to determine the shortest paths between a source and destination airport.
+This project is an exercise to explore and analyze the airport and flight route data from the [OpenFlight website](https://openflights.org/data.html) to determine the shortest paths between a source and destination airport.

 To look at a more detailed explination, please check out our [Jupyter Notebook](https://github.com/jbatara/FlightRoutes/blob/master/SFO%20-%20PDX.ipynb)!